Kong/cloud-migration-journey/docs/explore/phase2.md

 The high level `activities` that will take place in this phase are:

-* Review Kong Mesh Global Control Plane Setup.
+* Review Kong Mesh Global Control Plane and Zone Setup.

-* Review Kong Mesh Zone Services: Zone Control Plane, Zone Ingress, Zone Egress.

 * Review the Dataplane (Sidecar Proxy) deployed beside the Monolith and Runtime Instance.